Penguin (character): Golden Age

 Originally known only by his alias, the Penguin first appeared in Gotham City as a skilled thief, sneaking a pair of priceless paintings (valued at $250,000 in 1941 dollars) out of an art museum by hiding the rolled-up canvases in the handle of his umbrella.
 The Penguin later used the stolen paintings as proof of his underworld acumen to a local mob boss, who allowed him to join his crime family.
 With the Penguin's planning, the mob pulled off a string of ingenious heists.
-The "be-monocled bird" and the mobster eventually fell out, leading Cobblepot to kill him with his umbrella gun.
+The "be-monocled bird" and the mobster eventually fell out, leading Penguin to kill him with his umbrella gun.
 The Penguin became the leader of the mob and attempted to neutralize Batman by framing him for the theft of a statue which Penguin, himself, had stolen.
 As part of the plot, Penguin actually already owned the statue and was framing Batman and Robin to commit insurance fraud.
 The Penguin's plans were eventually prevented, but the bandit himself escaped.

-Penguin was later sighted when Dick Grayson was traveling on a train.
-Batman and Robin found out that he was getting reward money for turning in criminals that he later sprung from prison.
-While Batman and Robin defeated the criminals during the conflict, Penguin fell into the Mississippi River.

-Penguin made his way to Florida, where he set up a gambling operation with Joe Crow, Buzzard Benny, and Canary.
-The patrons would win big and then would be followed by Penguin's henchmen so that they can rob them.
-Batman and Robin put an end to the gambling operation, but Penguin got away.

-Penguin later utilized some exotic birds to assist in his crime spree.
-Batman and Robin stopped this spree, but Penguin escaped again.

 Penguin later set himself up as an underworld advisor, selling his foolproof plans to different criminals.
 When the criminals pulled off a successful heist, Penguin would kill them and steal their loot.
 To get to the bottom of this caper, Batman posed as a rival criminal called "Bad News Brewster".
-Despite Penguin realising that Batman was posing as a criminal, Penguin was brought to justice.
+Despite Penguin realizing that Batman was posing as a criminal, Penguin was brought to justice.

 Penguin soon became less violent and began to obsess over birds and umbrellas.
 After breaking out of prison, Penguin heard that Batman didn't consider him a threatening villain.
-To prove Batman wrong, Penguin built himself some gimmick guns and fishing poles.
+To prove Batman wrong, Penguin built himself gimmick guns and fishing poles.
 Batman was able to defeat him with an umbrella.